 In order to use this test, the following must hold:

-- Both populations are normally distributed with a common variance
+- Both populations are normally distributed

 - Both samples are drawn independently from each other.

 - Within each sample, the observations are sampled randomly and independently of each other.